Table of Contents

-In other words, list all processes that can be used as main process (by
+In other words, list all processes that can be used as a main process having

 - -root instantiation

-can take three different forms: module, null, or a character string of
+instantiation can take three different forms: module, null, or a character

 By default, if the "-root" option is absent, it is assumed to be of the